Europeans, Canada, Australia issue first rebuke of Saudi Arabia at U.N. rights forum

 “The circumstances of Mr. Khashoggi’s death reaffirm the need to protect journalists and to uphold the right to freedom of expression around the world,” the text said.

-“Investigations into the killing must be independent, impartial and transparent,” it added, specifically calling for cooperation with a probe led by Agnes Callamard, the U.N. special rapporteur on extrajudicial executions.
+“Investigations into the killing must be independent, impartial and transparent,” it added, specifically calling for cooperation with an inquiry led by Agnes Callamard, the U.N. special rapporteur on extrajudicial executions.

+“It’s an important step in ensuring accountability.
+The international community has a collective responsibility to highlight human rights violations in a country that until now had managed to escape that kind of scrutiny,” Callamard told Reuters.

+She added that she welcomed the call for cooperation with her investigation as the Saudis had to date not responded to her requests for meetings.

 U.N. human rights chief Michelle Bachelet called on Saudi Arabia on Wednesday to release women activists allegedly tortured in detention after authorities accused them of harming the country’s interests.